davletovb/neva/ROBUSTNESS_GAPS.md

 ### 3. Tool schemas, permissions, and execution limits — mostly addressed

 - Tool-call guardrails (PR #61): `ToolGuard`/`ToolLimits` consulted by `AIAgent.call_tool` — allowlist, approval hook called with each `ToolCall` (only an identity `True` permits; non-bool, awaitable, or raised-exception approvals deny), execution timeout, and output truncation — all independent of model instructions.
-- Validated argument schemas (PR #62, pending review/merge): tools declare `ArgumentSchema`/`ArgumentSpec` rules (type, required, min/max length, min/max value, choices; unknown keys rejected unless `allow_extra=True`); `call_tool` validates mapping arguments (a raw string counts as `{"input": ...}`) and fails closed before execution.
+- Validated argument schemas (PR #62, merged): tools declare `ArgumentSchema`/`ArgumentSpec` rules (type, required, min/max length, min/max value, choices; unknown keys rejected unless `allow_extra=True`); `call_tool` validates mapping arguments (a raw string counts as `{"input": ...}`) and fails closed before execution.
 The mechanism is opt-in — the shipped built-in tools do not declare schemas yet.
 - Remaining: per-tool resource quotas beyond time and returned-string size (a timed-out tool keeps its daemon thread until it returns, and truncation does not bound peak output memory); direct `Tool.use` calls (as in the shipped examples) bypass both guardrails and schema validation; retrofit the built-in tools with schemas where sensible.

 Regex prompt validation is input hygiene, not protection against prompt injection or unauthorized execution.
 Narrow math bounds and corrected README wording do not close this gap.